MagnusThome/RejsaRubberTrac/3Dprint/README.md

 - The STL files are in millimeters
 - Choose 100um (0,1mm) layers
 - Preferably print holders with PETG if they have some kind of flexible snap-in action.
-Of course you can experiment freely with other materials with other flexibilty.
+Of course you can experiment freely with other materials with other flexibility parameters.
 - Other parts can be PLA, PETG, ABS and so on depending on the maximum temperatures you will be exposing them to.

 ## More designs